ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lectures/week1/breadth.md

 ---
 lecture_date: "2016-08-05 09:00:00.00-7:00"
 topic: "Week 1: Breadth"
-desc: "Topic: A second look at data mining and intro to list comprehension"
+desc: "A second look at data mining and intro to list comprehension"
 week: "1"
 indent: true
 link_topic_desc_only: true